 Jennifer Hallock spends her days teaching history and her nights writing historical happily-ever-afters.
 She has lived and worked in the Philippines, but she currently writes at her little brick house on a New England homestead—kept company by her husband, a growing flock of chickens, and a mutt named Wile E.

 Jennifer is available for speaking engagements, interviews, and appearances.
-She is also happy to speak to reading and writing groups via telephone or Skype.
+She is also happy to speak to reading and writing groups via Zoom.